 Industrial Engineering Non-Thesis Master's Program

-The Non-Thesis Master’s Program provides students from both industrial engineering and non-industrial engineering undergraduate backgrounds the opportunity to supplement their education with a curriculum that prepares them for success in industry.
-This program provides graduate-level technical education that meets the needs of globally dispersed industrial enterprises.
+The Non-Thesis Master’s Program provides students from both industrial engineering and non-industrial engineering undergraduate backgrounds the opportunity to supplement their education with a curriculum that prepares them for success in industry through graduate-level technical education.
+This program is offered in either an online or residential format.

 Career Catalyzation: Most graduates enter careers in diverse fields, often on advanced leadership tracks.

 Why Choose a Master's Degree in Industrial Engineering?

 Increased Employment Opportunities: The program provides students with the technical skills needed in industry, such as decision making, systems engineering, operations, and oral and written communications.

 Increased Earning Potential.
 Our alumni self-report that Purdue Industrial Engineering Master’s graduates earn 15% or more than their peers with a Bachelor’s degree.